 Once they moved in, this was when the problems between us started to develop.
-Not long before they reached out to me and we met up for the first time, problems with my heart had started to manifest (My Experience With One-To-One Therapy).
+Not long before they reached out to me and we met up for the first time, problems with my heart had started to manifest (My Experience Of Being In One-To-One Schema Therapy).
 This would make this situation that I was about to find myself in extra difficult for me to handle.

 This was long before I was put on medication that would stop my chest pains.
 At the time it felt like someone was repeatedly kicking the inside of my rib cage, which only got worse with stress.
 Being in this situation where I was trying to help my friend was so bad, I’d be unable to sleep and became bedridden due to the stress-induced chest pains.

 As you can imagine, living with someone who has a drinking problem, who’s using you and manipulating you, whilst you’re in near-constant pain, wasn’t a good mix.
 I was constantly burnt out, and emotionally and psychologically messed up.